Easy Gingerbread Recipe

 I recently came across a recipe tin at my local antique shop, filled with handwritten desserts, delicate newspaper clippings, and a small bundle of stickers scripted with “from the kitchen of Mrs. Hamilton” still waiting to be used.

 The tin is dated 1943.
 Mrs. Hamilton scripted her full name and the quaint town in Massachusetts in which she resided, tucking this bit of information into the underside of the lid.
-It’s as if she knew this would make it into the hands of someone else one day.
+It’s as if she knew this tin would find its way to someone else one day, and she offered a brief nod to the future.

 While it appears Mrs. Hamilton had a particular fancy for chiffon cakes, I sought her Christmas desserts first, and decided to bake a cake called, “My Best Gingerbread.”
 An incredibly tender and gently spiced classic Christmas recipe.
 Lucky for us, now we can call it our best gingerbread cake, too.